docker/docs/notary/reference/client-config.md

 ## Overview of the file

-In addition to the configuration file format, please see the optional password [environment variables](client-config.md#environment-variables-optional) that the Notary client can take for ease of use.
+In addition to the configuration file format, see the optional password [environment variables](client-config.md#environment-variables-optional) that the Notary client can take for ease of use.

-Here is a full client configuration file example; please click on the top level JSON keys to learn more about the configuration section corresponding to that key:
+Here is a full client configuration file example; click on the top level JSON keys to learn more about the configuration section corresponding to that key: